 Hockey Training with Athletic Republic in Stamford, CT

-Locals in Vancouver are said to be most excited about the upcoming Olympic hockey games, from the first round all the way to the Gold Medal game.
-Tickets are definitely pricey, if you can even still find them.
-So after you watch the U.S. men take on Canada at 4:40pm EST on February 21st and come away totally inspired, check out Blue Streak Sports Training just a short Metro North Train ride away in Stamford, CT.
+If you’re inspired by the sound of skates cutting across the ice, check out Blue Streak Sports Training just a short Metro North Train ride away in Stamford, CT.
 At Blue Streak, an extremely in-depth hockey course is available from Athletic Republic through a “systematic progression of hockey training programs appropriate for all ages.”
 Through a fascinating, science-based system, players (and aspiring players) will work on speed, skill, power, agility, and technique.
 A shot like Wayne Gretzky may be just sessions away. . .

 How to get there: Metro North from Grand Central Station to Stamford station stop.
 Short taxi ride to 80 Largo Drive, Stamford, Connecticut 06907.
 Contact: email@example.com, 203.969.2583

 When you were growing up, some of you may have wanted to skate like Scott Hamilton, Dorothy Hamill, Kristi Yamaguchi, Brian Boitano. . .
 Katarina Witt was just so classy and Nancy Kerrigan was our home state hero.
-Whether or not you’d like to take the time to learn about the new generation of figure skating stars and watch U.S. Champion (and model) Evan Lysacek on Jay Leno, you can still fulfill those childhood dreams of skating your heart out.
-With 26,600 square feet of ice in the heart of Prospect Park, Wollman Rink is the place to practice your cross-overs, back cross-overs, sit spins, double axels, triple salchows, and flying camels.
-It is also much more affordable than the rinks in Manhattan at just $5 to skate and $6.50 to rent skates.
+Whether or not you’d like to take the time to learn about the new generation of figure skating stars, you can still fulfill those childhood dreams of skating your heart out.
+With 26,600 square feet of ice in the heart of Prospect Park, Lakeside Rink is the place to practice your cross-overs, back cross-overs, sit spins, double axels, triple salchows, and flying camels.
+It is also much more affordable than the rinks in Manhattan at just $6/9 to skate on weekdays/weekends and $6 to rent skates.
 Open every day through March 14.
 Fridays are ½ priced.

-How to get there: Wollman Rink, located near the Parkside Avenue/Ocean Avenue entrance of the Park.
+How to get there: Lakeside Rink, located near the Parkside Avenue/Ocean Avenue entrance of the Park.
 Take the Q, S, or B Train to Prospect Park station and walk to the park.